HarunRRayhan/laravel-terraform-iac-example/README.md

 ## Customization

-You can customize various aspects of the infrastructure by modifying the Terraform variables.
-Refer to the `variables.tf` files in each module for available options.
+You can fork this repository and customize various aspects of the infrastructure by modifying the Terraform variables.

 ## Maintenance